Foundation Year (Year 0):

 Entry Requirements & How to Apply

-Applicants must have a minimum of five GCSE passes grade A-C including English Language and Mathematics (or equivalent) plus 80 UCAS points (or equivalent).
+Applicants must have a minimum of five GCSE passes including English Language and Mathematics at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England) and 32 UCAS Tariff Points from at least 1 A levels (or equivalent).

-- Irish Leaving Certificate at Highers to include a relevant subject, minimum C2 grade counted towards points offer
+- 96 points from the Irish Leaving Certificate at Highers to include 3 x H2, minimum H4 grade counted towards points offer

 Selection is usually on the basis of a completed UCAS application and where relevant an interview.